jongjunkim/Big-Data-Pipeline-Study/Data Analysis/Spark/readme.md

 - Spark depends on a cluster manager to launch executors and the driver.
 - The manager is a pluggable component in Spark.

+# Spark DataFrame Motivation

+Spark DataFrames serve as a powerful abstraction for simplifying distributed big data processing.
+The motivation behind using Spark DataFrames includes:

+- **Intuitive Coding:** Spark DataFrames allow for intuitive coding, making it easier for developers to write efficient code.
+- **Extension of Spark RDD API:** An extension of the Spark Resilient Distributed Dataset (RDD) API, Spark DataFrames are optimized for writing code more efficiently while retaining power.
+- **Spark SQL Module:** Programming abstraction is provided in the Spark SQL module, offering additional capabilities for structured data processing.

+## RDD (Resilient Distributed Dataset)

+**Characteristics:**
+- RDD is a collection of distributed and immutable data elements.
+- Developers have low-level API control for explicit distribution and manipulation of data.
+- Lack of type safety, with errors discovered at runtime.

+**Use Cases:**
+- When low-level control is required.
+- Processing unstructured or undefined-structure data.
+- Handling complex data processing and transformations where user control is necessary.

+## DataFrame

+**Characteristics:**
+- DataFrame is a logical distributed collection for processing structured data.
+- Utilizes Catalyst optimizer to optimize physical execution plans efficiently.
+- Provides a query language similar to SQL for easy data manipulation.

+**Use Cases:**
+- Processing structured data effectively.
+- When performance optimization and efficient execution plans are required.
+- When dealing with data using SQL-like syntax.

+## Dataset

+**Characteristics:**
+- Dataset is a distributed collection with type safety for processing structured data.
+- Limited functionality in Python, primarily available in Java and Scala.
+- Extends DataFrame features to provide type safety.

+**Use Cases:**
+- When type safety is crucial, and development is in Java or Scala.
+- Extending DataFrame functionality while ensuring type safety.